DavidGolodetsky/vuepress-blog-boilerplate/src/README.md

     details: Recently I discovered myself as a nerdy boardgamer, so I'm going to share with you my journey in this exciting little world!
 -
     title: Lifestyle
-    details: Regular thoughts and deep contemplation if there is :)
+    details: Regular thoughts and deep contemplation if there are any :)

 footer: © DavidGo 2020.
 Made with VuePress.
 ---